wuyingki/WorkBetter/OKEsetup.md

   ![](images/55.png)

 - If you are using an Oracle GSE account, you will be using the default **api.user** to do all provisioning work.
 This **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
-Therefore you must login using the Single Sign-On (SSO) identy first and assign **api.user** to the admin group.
+Therefore you must login using the Single Sign-On (SSO) identy first and assign **api.user** to the admin group and then login to **api.user** for the rest of the lab.

 - Click **Continue** under the SSO Identity Provider box